AdaCore/training_material/courses/rust_essentials/030_types_and_values/03_types.rst

   - Rust forces conversion to be **intentional**

-  - Using :rust:`as` makes the conversion explicit and requires an intentional choice
+  - Using :rust:`as` makes conversion explicit and requires intent

 ----------------------------
 The "char" Type Is Special